 Here is another section of the TV5 Monde website which she recommended, where the programmes are levelled and come with free resources too!

 Finally these short films for little ones by little ones can be downloaded and come with free resources too!

 During the second session, my friend Helen was with Jenny Carpenter who was showing how to use the Primary French Project (the Tricolore section, on the Culturethèque website) for effective transition from KS2-KS3.

 Jenny recommended a particular document called the transition document guidance notes and the UNICEF unit about the rights of a child.
 I have checked them out and they look fab!

 After lunch, I attended an inspirational workshop by Pippa Jacobs about CLIL (Content Language Integrated Learning).
-There are lots of free resources to get you started on the Network for Languages London website.
 It was fab to watch a dear friend and fellow primary languages teacher in action, Noelia Rivas!
 CLIL is about re-contextualising language into something real and meaningful to our pupils as they learn new information too.